Steven E. Brown

 Contact Steve: disculture at gmail.com

 Historian Steven E. Brown (PhD, University of Oklahoma, 1981) is Co-Founder, Institute on Disability Culture and retired Professor of Disability Studies, Center on Disability Studies, University of Hawaii (currently Affiliate Faculty).

 Brown encountered disability-based employment discrimination based shortly after earning his doctorate, which changed his career path.
 In the 1980s, Brown worked at and directed an independent living center in Oklahoma, organized numerous community advocacy coalitions, and represented regional Independent Living Centers in legislative education about the passage of the Americans with Disabilities Act.
 In 1990, Brown moved to California to become Training Director at the World Institute on Disability (WID).
 In 1993, Brown received the first federal funding to research disability culture, which resulted in the monograph, Investigating A Culture of Disability: Final Report.

 Brown has published many articles about disability rights and is a national and international speaker.
 His books include Movie Stars and Sensuous Scars: Essays on the Journey from Disability Shame to Disability Pride (2003); Surprised to be Standing: A Spiritual Journey (2011); and Ed Roberts: Wheelchair Genius (2015), a Middle Grade biography of the late 20th century disability rights pioneer.
 He is also a co-editor of the anthology, Rethinking Disability: World Perspectives in Culture and Society (2016).
-He has presented on disability rights and culture throughout the U.S. and in Canada; Germany; Hungary; Korea (via remote video); Japan; Norway; Saipan; Sweden; and Taiwan.
+He has presented on disability rights and culture throughout the U.S. and in Canada; Germany; Hungary; Korea (via remote video) Japan; Norway; Saipan; Sweden; Taiwan; and Thailand.

 Brown’s work remains driven by the Institute on Disability Culture mission/vision: “Promoting pride in the history, activities, and cultural identity of individuals with disabilities throughout the world.”